MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-iot-edge-v2.md

 **`priority`** - **IoT Edge deployment priority**<br>
 `string`.
 Required.
 Default value: `0`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Set the `priority` to a positive integer to resolve deployment conflicts: when targeted by multiple deployments, a device will use the one with the highest priority or, in the case of two deployments with the same priority, the latest creation time.
+Sets the `priority` to a positive integer to resolve deployment conflicts.
+When this task is targeted by multiple deployments, a device will use the one with the highest priority or, in the case of two deployments with the same priority, the latest creation time.
  For more information, see [Azure IoT Edge deployment](/azure/iot-edge/how-to-deploy-monitor#monitor-a-deployment).
 <!-- :::editable-content-end::: -->
 <br>